This assignment makes use of the files contained in this zip file. This assignment is due Wednesday, October 8.

 data structure.

-data structures that can be used to build scenes.
+For this assignment, you will define three Model data structures that can be used to build scenes.
 Then you will use your models to build a sequence of Scene

 data structures that can be given to the renderer to create a sequence of